-The Washington Department of Fish and Wildlife maintains a list of endangered, threatened, and sensitive species (Washington Administrative Codes 232-12-014 and 232-12-011, Appendix A).
-In 1990, the Washington Wildlife Commission adopted listing procedures developed by a group of citizens, interest groups, and state and federal agencies (Washington Administrative Code 232-12-297.
-The procedures include how species listings will be initiated, criteria for listing and delisting, a requirement for public review, the development of recovery or management plans, and the periodic review of listed species.
+The Washington Department of Fish and Wildlife maintains a list of endangered, threatened, and sensitive species (Washington Administrative Codes 232-12-014 and 232-12-011).
+In 1990, the Washington Wildlife Commission adopted listing procedures developed by a group of citizens, interest groups, and state and federal agencies (Washington Administrative Code 232-12-297).
+The procedures include how species listings will be initiated, criteria for listing and delisting, a require¬ment for public review, the development of recovery or management plans, and the periodic review of listed species.

 The Washington Department of Fish and Wildlife is directed to conduct reviews of each endangered, threatened, or sensitive wildlife species at least every five years after the date of its listing by the Washington Fish and Wildlife Commission.
 The periodic status reviews are designed to include an update of the species status report to determine whether the status of the species warrants its current listing status or deserves reclassification.
 The agency notifies the general public and specific parties who have expressed their interest to the Department of the periodic status review at least one year prior to the five-year period so that they may submit new scientific data to be included in the review.
-The agency notifies the public of its recommendation at least 30 days prior to presenting the findings to the Fish and Wildlife Commission.
+The agency notifies the general public of its findings at least 30 days prior to presenting the findings to the Fish and Wildlife Commission.
 In addition, if the agency determines that new information suggests that the classification of a species should be changed from its present state, the agency prepares documents to determine the environmental consequences of adopting the recommendations pursuant to requirements of the State Environmental Policy Act.

-This document is the Draft Periodic Status Review for the Peregrine Falcon.
-It contains a review of information pertaining to the status of the Peregrine Falcon in Washington.
-It was reviewed by species experts and will be available for a 90-day public comment period.
-All comments received will be considered during the preparation of the final periodic status review.
-The Department intends to present the results of this periodic status review to the Fish and Wildlife Commission at a meeting in November.
+The draft periodic status review for peregrine falcon was reviewed by researchers and federal agencies.
+This was followed by a 90-day public comment period from July 12, 2016 to October 10, 2016.
+All comments received were considered during the preparation of the final periodic status review.
+The Department will present the results of this periodic status review to the Fish and Wildlife Commission for action at the November 2016 meeting.